mfukar/mfukar.github.com/_posts/2014-02-23-Android-MitM.md

 Now we are able to verify our proxy works by setting it up, say at `192.168.1.33:8080`, and instructing our emulator to use it by passing the parameter `-http-proxy 192.168.1.33:8080` Do note that this method only works for applications which respect the proxy values in Java's `System` class or the default Android implementation of the `ProxySelector`.
+For other applications, my approach is to set up a fake DNS responder and use the `-dns-server` parameter of the emulator to point all of the device's DNS lookups there.

 That's all!
 Next up, we'll have a look in our application's internals with various debuggers.